The Boston Red Sox and the host Miami Marlins will conclude their three-game series with the rubber match on Thursday afternoon at Marlins Park.

 Key Players to Watch

 Sierra has been ticketed for the 10-day injured list with a right hamstring strain.
-He is likely to be activated near the end of September.
+He is likely to be activated near the beginning of October.

 - FingerLate Sept | 10-day IL